rbontekoe/BAWJ/docs/src/chapter3.md

 ## Activity 4.1: Create the minimum folder structure and the file domain.jl

 In this activity you will create the folder structure for the `invoicing` process.
 You partial set-up the folder structure according to figure 1:
-- Create the base folder AppliInvoicing.
+- Create the base folder AppliAR.
 - Create a repository on GitHub.
 - Create the folder `domain`under `src`.
-- Create the file domain.jl.
+- Create the file Domain.jl.

-###### Create the base folder AppliInvoicing
+###### Create the base folder AppliAR

 All steps are necessary, because we want to create a Julia module form our code.